How to prevent Cystitis?

 Cystitis is a common urinary tract infection (UTI) which can be embarrassing, uncomfortable and painful.

-It can be difficult to pinpoint the exact cause of cystitis and there is no sure-fire way to prevent it; fortunately, there are a number of things you can try which are thought to help keep it at bay.
+It can be difficult to pinpoint the exact cause of cystitis, and there is no sure-fire way to prevent it; fortunately, there are a number of things you can try that are thought to help keep it at bay.

 What Causes Cystitis

-Before we look at how we can prevent cystitis, it's important to understand the potential reason it occurs.
+Before we explore ways to prevent cystitis, it's essential to understand the potential causes of this condition.

 Cystitis is thought to be caused by bacteria known as Escherichia coli (E. Coli).
-As bacteria enters the urethra (the tube which we urinate from), it travels up and into the bladder, which causes irritation and inflammation.
+As bacteria enter the urethra (the tube through which we urinate), they travel up and into the bladder, causing irritation and inflammation.
 Along with these uncomfortable symptoms, you may also experience a general feeling of unwellness as your body fights the infection.

 A woman's urethra is shorter, and closer to the anus.
 This means that bacteria from the anus can enter the urethra more easily, causing a UTI.
 This is why women are more prone to cystitis than men.

-Though cystitis can and does affect men, it's not as common for men to get UTIs.
-Cystitis in men can be the sign of an underlying medical problem with their kidneys, bladder or prostate.
-For this reason, it is important that men get checked out by their doctor if they suspect or receive a positive test result that says they have cystitis.
+Although cystitis can and does affect men, it's less common for men to develop UTIs.
+Cystitis in men can be a sign of an underlying medical problem with their kidneys, bladder or prostate.
+For this reason, it is essential that men consult their doctor if they suspect or receive a positive test result indicating cystitis.

 Potential Everyday Things That Could Be Causing Cystitis